YargKlnc/NoSQL-Challenge/README.md

 Part 1: Database and Jupyter Notebook Set Up

     1.The data provided in the establishments.json file imported from Terminal.
 The database uk_food and the collection establishments were named.
-The text used to import the data was copied from Terminal
+The text used to import the data was copied from Terminal.

-    2.PyMongo and Pretty Print (pprint) libraries were imported
+    2.PyMongo and Pretty Print (pprint) libraries were imported.

-    3.An instance of the Mongo Client was created
+    3.An instance of the Mongo Client was created.

     4.Created database and properly loaded data were confirmed: